rbarrois/xworkflows/doc/internals.rst

     .. method:: _assert_may_override(self, implem, other, attrname)

-        Checks whether the :attr:`implem` :class:`~base.TransitionImplementation` is a valid override for the :attr:`other` :class:`~base.TransitionImplementation` when defined as the :attr:`attrname` class attribute.
+        Checks whether the :attr:`implem` :class:`~base.ImplementationProperty` is a valid override for the :attr:`other` :class:`~base.ImplementationProperty` when defined as the :attr:`attrname` class attribute.

         Rules are:

-        - A :class:`~base.TransitionImplementation` may not override another :class:`~base.TransitionImplementation` for another :class:`~base.Transition` or another :class:`Workflow`
+        - A :class:`~base.ImplementationProperty` may not override another :class:`~base.ImplementationProperty` for another :class:`~base.Transition` or another :class:`Workflow`
-        - A :class:`~base.TransitionImplementation` may not override a :class:`~base.TransitionWrapper` unless both handle the same :class:`~base.Transition`
+        - A :class:`~base.ImplementationProperty` may not override a :class:`~base.TransitionWrapper` unless both handle the same :class:`~base.Transition`
-        - A :class:`~base.TransitionImplementation` may not override other types of previous definitions, unless that previous definition is the wrapped :attr:`~base.TransitionImplementation.implementation`.
+        - A :class:`~base.ImplementationProperty` may not override other types of previous definitions, unless that previous definition is the wrapped :attr:`~base.ImplementationProperty.implementation`.

     .. method:: update_attrs(self, attrs)

-        Adds all :class:`~base.TransitionImplementation` from :attr:`_implems` to the given attributes dict.
+        Adds all :class:`~base.ImplementationProperty` from :attr:`_implems` to the given attributes dict.

         Performs the following checks: